ory/docs/docs/hydra/oauth2.md

 Revoking the login sessions of a user is as easy as sending `DELETE to `/oauth2/auth/sessions/login/{user}`.

+This endpoint is not compatible with OpenID Connect Front-/Backchannel logout and does not revoke any tokens.

 #### Consent

 You can revoke a user's consent either on a per application basis or for all applications.
 Revoking the consent will